maxfischer2781/chainlet/README.md

 [![codecov](https://codecov.io/gh/maxfischer2781/chainlet/branch/master/graph/badge.svg)](https://codecov.io/gh/maxfischer2781/chainlet)

 Framework for linking generator/iterators to create processing chains and pipelines.
-With its operator based syntax, one may build complex sequences from simple building blocks.
+With its operator based syntax, it is easy to create complex sequences from simple building blocks.
 Chainlets are suitable for incremental, iterative and stream processing and beyond.

 ## Simplistic Chains with Chainlets